 As a rule, anticipate paying $1 for every $1,000 of your home’s value every month in property taxes.
 For example, if your home is worth $250,000, you’ll pay around $250 per month in property taxes – or about $3,000 per year.

-Most states require that you get an official and unbiased home appraisal so they can accurately estimate your taxes.
+Most states require you to get an official and unbiased home appraisal so they can accurately estimate your taxes.
 Your mortgage lender usually includes the cost of an appraisal in their list of closing costs.

 Insurance